ContextualAI/n8n-nodes-contextualai/README.md

    - Ensure documents are provided in the correct format
    - Check query and document content validity
    - Verify custom instructions are properly formatted

+6. **Parse job failures**
+   - Verify the job ID format is correct (should be a UUID)
+   - Check if the parse job exists and hasn't expired
+   - Ensure the original document was valid and supported

+7. **Datastore operation failures**
+   - Verify datastore ID format is correct (should be a UUID)
+   - Check if the datastore exists in your account
+   - Ensure you have proper permissions for the datastore

 ### Getting help